MineEjo/pub-shell-scripts/gen_pubspec_dart/README.md

 ```

 **Workflow:** `.github/workflows/publish.yml`
-<br>Before publishing it will generate a file in package/lib - pubspeck.dart.
+<br>Before publishing it will generate a file in package/lib - pubspec.dart.
 <br>If you have questions about customized publishing, go to the [beginning of the repository](../README.md).

 ```yaml